Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20230611: The `stepper` parameter in command SET_STEPPER_ENABLE has been renamed to `steppers`.
+Now it accepts multiple steppers.
+The `stepper` parameter is deprecated and will be removed in the near future.

 20230530: The default canbus frequency in "make menuconfig" is now 1000000.
 If using canbus and using canbus with some other frequency is required, then be sure to select "Enable extra low-level